Getting around town, weather, altitude and location of Estudio Paloma.

 Using debit cards is the best way to get pesos.
 There are ATMs everywhere, with a small charge for using an American card.
 Your bank will also impose a small transaction fee so it’s best to take the maximum amount out at one time – to save on those fees.

 Estudio Paloma.
-The studio is just outside town and we provide transportation to and from the workshop.
+The studio is just outside town and we can advise you about transportation to and from the workshop.
 If you need to take a taxi and four people share, it's only about 50 cents a person.
-The address for the taxi driver is Paloma 11, in La Luz.
+The address for the taxi driver is Paloma 11, in Colonia La Luz.
 We can call taxis to pick you up if you choose to stay and work after the workshop day ends.
 Visit the Facebook page, Estudio Paloma San Miguel to see photos of the studio.